sprintertech/sprinter-stash-contracts/README.md

 ### Configuration

 Check/update `network.config.ts` as the main source of truth of the *desired* state of the system.
-For instance if some routes needs to be updated, first change them in the configuration, then apply changes onchain.
+For instance if some routes needs to be updated, first change them in the configuration, then apply the changes onchain.
 There are hardhat tasks that simplify the synchronization between config and onchain state.

 ### Deployment commands